FAQ for Tax Filing

 I received a 1099-HC.
 What is it?
 Does this mean I have to file a state tax return?

 This form is used by Massachusetts to determine if you have met the state insurance requirements.
 You will only use this form if you are required to file a Massachusetts tax return.
 Contact your health insurance provider if you need this form but did not receive it.
-It is important to note that not everyone will need to file a Massachusetts state tax form and that Sprintax will assist in determining whether you will file a state tax return.
+It is important to note that not everyone will need to file a Massachusetts state tax form and that Sprintax Returns will assist in determining whether you will file a state tax return.

 I received a 1098-A, B, or C. What is it?
 Does this mean I have to file a federal tax return?

 This form is used by the IRS to determine if you have met the federal health insurance requirements.
 You will only use this form if you must file a federal tax return.
 Contact your health insurance provider if you need this form but did not receive it.
-Sprintax will assist in determining your filing status.
+Sprintax Returns will assist in determining your filing status.

 I received a 1098-T. What is it?
 Does this mean I have to file a tax return?